 Omega x Swatch Moonswatch

 3. Rolex Turn-O-Graph Thunderbird (ref.
-16264)$7,000
+16264) — $7,000

-The Rolex Turn-O-Graph is one of the most historically significant yet often overlooked models in the Rolex lineup.
+The Rolex Turn-O-Graph is one of the most historically significant yet quietly overlooked models in the Rolex lineup.
 Introduced in the early 1950s, it was the first Rolex to feature a rotating bezel, predating both the Submariner and GMT-Master.

-Originally retailing for less than many of Rolex’s more prominent sport models, it now commands prices between $6,500 and $8,500 on the secondary market, depending on condition, dial variation, and whether box and papers are included.
+Originally retailing for less than many of Rolex’s prominent sport models, it now commands prices between $6,500 and $8,500 on the secondary market, depending on condition, dial variation, and whether box and papers are included.

 FeatureSpecification